-January 27 and 30: Intro to the Message Box & Defining one's Audience and Issue
+Intro to the Message Box and Defining the Audience and Topic

 Attendees will learn about the Message Box technique as a communication tool.
 Following the overview, attendees will take a deeper dive into the first two sections of the Message Box: defining one's Audience and the Issue(s) one's work addresses.